dssheldon/pands-programs-sds/README.md

 The program built on concepts on asking for input and using the input in conditional statements (if-then-else)

-I added functionlity in the program of printng out whether the person was underweight, ideal weight or overweight.
+I added functionality in the program of printing out whether the person was underweight, ideal weight or overweight.

 ### 2. Second String
 The task was to ask a user to input a string and output every letter in reverse order.